 The Pine Mountain is offered in three different builds.
 We tested the $1,299 Pine Mountain 1.

-On the lower end the Pine Mountain transitions to a full-rigid steel machine.
+On the lower end, the $990 Pine Mountain transitions to a full-rigid steel machine.
 A rigid fork steel fork replaces the Rockshox Recon of our test bike.
-Shimano Deore 1x10 drivetrain and Shimano M425 brakes round out the build that rolls on the same Marin wheels and Joytech hubs as the middle range version.
+Shimano Deore 1x10 drivetrain and Shimano M425 brakes round out the build that rolls on the same Marin wheels and Joytech hubs as the mid-range version.

 If you are looking to use this bike as your go-to trail bike, the first upgrade should be a dropper post.
 There are a lot of good options at a reasonable price.
 The Pine Mountain 1 frame does not have any ports for utilizing an internally routed dropper post.
 External dropper posts are your only option.
 Brand-X, PNW components, and Rockshox all offer good externally routed options ranging in price from $155 to $230.